AdvancedCustomFields/docs/fields/taxonomy.md

   Selects the taxonomy you wish to select term(s) from.

 - **Appearance**
-  Selects the type of interface (checkbox, multi-select, radio buttons, select).
+  Selects the type of interface displayed (checkbox, multi-select, radio buttons, select).

 - **Allow Null**
-  Allows no value to be selected.
+  Allows the current selection to be cleared and an empty value to be saved.

 - **Create Terms**
   Allows new terms to be created whilst editing.

 - **Save Terms**
-  Connects selected terms to the post.
+  Connects selected terms to the post object.

 - **Load Terms**
-  Loads value from post's terms.
+  Loads selected terms from the post object.

 - **Return Value**
   Specifies the format of the returned data.
-Choose from Term Object or Term ID.
+Choose from Term Object (WP_Term) or Term ID (int).

 ## Template usage
 The Taxonomy field will return one or more values (objects or IDs) depending on the _Return Value_ setting.
 Below are some examples of how you can use this data.

-### Display data (single value)
+### Display single value
 This example demonstrates how to get and display a single term object.
 This would imply that your field type setting is radio button or select.
 ```
 <?php
 $term = get_field('taxonomy_field_name');
 if( $term ): ?>
     <h2><?php echo esc_html( $term->name ); ?></h2>
     <p><?php echo esc_html( $term->description ); ?></p>
 <?php endif; ?>
 ```

-### Display data (multiple values)
+### Display multiple values
 This example demonstrates how to get and loop over multiple selected term objects.
 This would imply that your field type setting is checkbox or multi-select.
 ```
 <?php
 $terms = get_field('taxonomy_field_name');
 if( $terms ): ?>
     <ul>
     <?php foreach( $terms as $term ): ?>
         <h2><?php echo esc_html( $term->name ); ?></h2>
         <p><?php echo esc_html( $term->description ); ?></p>
         <a href="<?php echo esc_url( get_term_link( $term ) ); ?>">View all '<?php echo esc_html( $term->name ); ?>' posts</a>
     <?php endforeach; ?>
     </ul>
 <?php endif; ?>
 ```

-### Get field from selected term
+### Display values from a selected term
-This example demonstrates how to load a custom field value from the `$term` object.
-Passing the `$term` object as the `$post_id` parameter was introduced in version 4.3.3.
-Prior to this, you must construct a `post_id` value as described in [this tutorial](https://www.advancedcustomfields.com/resources/get-values-from-a-taxonomy-term/).
+The Advanced Custom Fields plugin can be used to [add custom fields to taxonomy terms](https://www.advancedcustomfields.com/resources/adding-fields-taxonomy-term/).
+Building on this, the following examples demonstrates how to load a custom field value from a selected term value.
 ```
 <?php
 $term = get_field('taxonomy_field_name');
 if( $term ): ?>

-    <h2><?php echo esc_html( $term->name ); ?></h2>
+    <h2>Term name: <?php echo esc_html( $term->name ); ?></h2>
-    <p><?php echo esc_html( $term->description ); ?></p>
-    <p>Color: <?php the_field('color', $term); ?></p>
+    <p>Term color: <?php the_field('color', $term); ?></p>
 <?php endif; ?>
 ```

 ## Notes

-### Customization of Query
+### Customizing query args
-The Taxonomy field contains filters that allow for further customization by modifying the `$args` variable used to query the database.
-The filter needed will shift depending on the _Appearance_ setting of your Taxonomy field.
+The query arguments used to find and display taxonomy terms can be customized via one of the following filters depending on the *Appearance* setting of your Taxonomy field.

-For settings Select and Multi Select, please use the [acf/fields/taxonomy/query](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-query/) filter.
+For settings *Select* and *Multi Select*, use the [acf/fields/taxonomy/query](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-query/) filter.
-For settings Checkbox and Radio, please use the [acf/fields/taxonomy/wp_list_categories](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-wp_list_categories/) filter.
+For settings *Checkbox* and *Radio*, use the [acf/fields/taxonomy/wp_list_categories](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-wp_list_categories/) filter.

 ### Customization of Text
-To customize the text displayed for each taxonomy term item, please use the [acf/fields/taxonomy/result](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-result/).
+The text displayed for each taxonomy term can be customized via the [acf/fields/taxonomy/result](https://www.advancedcustomfields.com/resources/acf-fields-taxonomy-result/) filter.